Pranay-Bhilare/ai-content-agent/README.md

 1. **Enter a YouTube URL** on the homepage.
 2. **Get redirected** to the analysis dashboard for that video.
 3. **Explore:**
+   - Ask any question to the agent about the video
    - Video details and stats
    - AI-generated titles and thumbnails
    - Full transcript
-   - Chat with the AI assistant for scripts, ideas, and more
+   - Chat with the AI AGENT for scripts, ideas, and more
+   - Leverage the AI AGENT which has access to many tools.

 ## Scripts
 - `pnpm dev` – Start development server